 - The size of your pillow

-- Any problems you may have that will be worsened by the wrong pillow
+- Any health concerns you may have that can be aggravated by the wrong pillow choice

 The filling of your pillow is what makes it comfortable for you.
 Each filling type will have different softness, height, and shape.
 It is important to have the right filling for your natural sleep positions to reduce the risk of neck or shoulder pain.